Search

 1. Patient Advocacy

-Nurses act as advocates for patients, ensuring their needs and preferences are respected.
+Nurses serve as the voice of the patient, ensuring their rights and preferences are honored.

 2. Professionalism